-Instead: See Anne, a new play that dramatizes the time Anne Frank spent with her family before going into hiding, the years in the Secret Annex, and the horrors that followed.
-For more Holocaust lore, visit the Dutch Resistance Museum, where you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.
+Instead: Visit the Dutch Resistance Museum, where you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.

 2. Canal Boat Tours.
 Sure, Amsterdam is stunning from the water.
-Gliding along scenic waterways, you look up at gabled mansions and historic monuments.
+Gliding along scenic waterways, you look up at gabled mansions and Golden Age monuments.
 Yet most canal tours cram guests under a glass dome and subject them to 60-minutes of trite commentary surrounded by foreigners blocking their views.

 Instead: Opt for a cozier experience—a candlelit dinner on Jewel Cruises‘ 19th-century salon boat with up to 19 of your best friends.
-Better yet, be among the first to cruise Amsterdam’s canals in a Boom Chicago Hot Tug filled with 38°C/100°F water.
-The Dutch-designed contraptions hold up to seven, plus an on-board captain.
+Or head for Rotterdam (just an hour from Amsterdam via direct GVB train), where you can steam down the canals with family, friends and colleagues in a wood-fired Hot Tug.

 3. The Heineken Experience.
-Since 1864, Amsterdam has been renowned for the pilsner that once permeated De Pijp with the fragrance of fermenting hops.
+Since 1864, Amsterdam has been renowned for the pale pilsner that once permeated De Pijp with the fragrance of fermenting hops.
 Closed in 1988, the brewery transformed into a museum that offered tours for fans.
-After a 2008 renovation, ticket prices skyrocketed, bottomless tastings became two-beer samplings, and a brand promotion transformed into a tourist trap.
+After a 2008 renovation, ticket prices skyrocketed, bottomless tastings became two-beer samplings, and a brand promotion became a pricey tourist trap.

-Instead: Heineken may be Holland’s most renowned export, but it pales in pizazz compared to beers made at local craft breweries like Brouwerij de Prael in Amsterdam’s Red Light District and Brouwerij ’t IJ, marked by a giant windmill in East Amsterdam.
+Instead: Heineken may be Holland’s most renowned export, but it pales in pizzazz compared to beers made at local craft breweries like Brouwerij de Prael in Amsterdam’s Red Light District, and Brouwerij ’t IJ, marked by a giant windmill in East Amsterdam.
 Both offer tours and tastings.

 Instead: Recall one of Amsterdam’s most famous celebrities in Rembrandt’s Studio, filled with 17th-century curiosities and some of the artist’s best etchings.

-Instead: Visit some of Amsterdam’s authentic small museums: Museum van Loon, offering a glimpse into the grandeur of 17th-century Holland, or the award-winning Tassenmuseum, an homage to small bags and purses.
-On the Ij River, EYE salutes international cinema, while Katten Kabinet celebrates cats in a canal house replete with art by Picasso, Rembrandt and Toulouse-Lautrec, all with felines on center stage.
+Instead: In a city rife with world-class culture, there’s a museum for every mood: Museum van Loon, offering a glimpse into the grandeur of 17th-century Holland, or the award-winning Tassenmuseum, an homage to small bags and purses.
+On the Ij River, EYE salutes international cinema while Katten Kabinet celebrates cats in a canal house replete with art by Picasso, Rembrandt and Toulouse-Lautrec, all with felines on center stage.

-6. Tourist Coffeeshops.
+6. Tourist coffeeshops.
 Want to be ripped off for inferior weed?
-Patronize The Bulldog coffeeshops, Barney’s or any of the dives around Warmoesstraat and Leidseplein.
+Patronize The Bulldog, Barney’s, or any of the dives around Warmoesstraat and Leidseplein.
 While some may be fine for a smoke, most offer sub-par product and a touristy environment.

 7. Damrak.
 Although it’s home to Beurs van Berlage (the former stock exchange) and posh department store The Bijenkorf, the artery leading from Central Station to Dam Square is an embarrassment to both locals and city government.
 While there’s a movement to transform it into Amsterdam’s Champs-Élysées, replacement of its tacky shops, cheap hotels, fast food joints and tourist restaurants with chic boutiques has a long way to go.

-Instead: Explore neighborhoods outside city center, from the picturesque Jordaan to De Pijp, home of the Albert Cuyp market.
-In the Oud-West, visit De Hallen, a transformed tram depot now housing an indoor food court, movie theaters, library, hotel and eclectic businesses.
+Instead: Explore cool neighborhoods outside city center, from the picturesque Jordaan to De Pijp, home of the Albert Cuyp market.
+In the Oud-West, visit De Hallen, a transformed tram depot now housing an indoor food court, movie theaters, library, hotel, and eclectic businesses.

-Instead: Amsterdam’s Grachtengordel (Canal Belt) was added to UNESCO’s World Heritage list in 2010, making it a free outdoor museum.
+Instead: Amsterdam’s 17th-century grachtengordel (canal belt) was added to UNESCO’s World Heritage list in 2010, making it a free outdoor museum.
 With its Golden Age mansions, graceful bridges and historic monuments, it offers limitless photogenic vistas.